alextmn/rf-trading-bot/README.md

 ![Training and Testing](/images/best_trading_agents.png)

 # Most profitable
-There are the agents that made the most of trades
+These are the agents that made the most of trades

 ![Training and Testing](/images/trading_agents.png)
 # Credits